ansible-collections/ibm_zos_ims/_sources/modules.rst.txt

 Modules
 =======

-The IBM z/OS core collection contains modules that can be used in a playbook to automate tasks on z/OS.
+The IBM z/OS IMS collection contains modules that can be used in a playbook to automate tasks on z/OS.
 Ansible executes each module on the target node and returns the result back to the controller.
 While different modules perform different tasks, their interfaces and responses follow similar patterns.